pvginkel/Q2ANotify/README.md

 The plugin won't break if another version of q2a-badges is installed.
 The only difference is that you won't receive notifications of earned badges.
 The badge count will still be shown.

+## Thanks

+The images shown with the notifications are taken from the [Noun Project](https://thenounproject.com/).